dirakx1/ai/SupervisedUnsupervisedLearning.md

 * spam filtering
 * Speech recognition
 * Machine translation
-* online advertiing
+* online advertising
 * Self driving car.
-* visula inspection
+* visual inspection

 Training the model for input/output they read functions like regressions (pedict a number for infinite numbers)